junkshon/junkshon_linux_scan/README.md

 Each option will generate a csv file that is prefix with the output type e.g. system and then the servername and datetime stamp.

-- example file name : systeminfo_server1234_201218_132247.csv
+- example file name : systeminfo_server1234_200601_132247.csv

 # Output

-Once the script has been run and produed the .csv files these can be uploaded.
+Once the script has been run and produed the .csv files these can be uploaded your appropriate portal.